-Most of the times, the number 1 reason for installation solar at home in India is to save money – fair enough.
+Most of the time, the number 1 reason for installation solar at home in India is to save money – fair enough.
 Going solar really helps people who usually get very high electricity bills because they get to make their own electricity for free.
 Let’s say that you have a 5kW system, then it will generate 20 units of electricity per day – 600 per month – 7200 per year.
 If 1 unit of electricity costs Rs.
 9 then it would cost Rs.
 64,800.
 You would make Rs.
 64,800 worth of electricity through solar – this is your savings.

 Yes, some states in India do have subsidy schemes and some offer to buy the extra solar electricity that you make (through grid-tie systems).
-You can check more details about solar subsidy on official website of MNRE of India.
-However, in reality very few people are able to avail subsidy because it requires too much paperwork and too much time.
+You can check more details about solar subsidy on the official website of MNRE of India.
+However, in reality, very few people are able to avail of subsidy because it requires too much paperwork and too much time.
 Our advice would be to forget about subsidies and select a solar system that gives you a good ROI.
 We have seen that some people recover the cost of installation in just 5 years!

 Solar panels are quite rough and tough and come with a warranty of 25 years.
 However, with time the solar power system (panels, inverter and battery) may get some technical problems.
 So it is very important that you buy your solar system from a reputed brand who offers good service as well.
 We discourage you from buying cheap Chinese solar products because they are very unreliable.
 When you are installing solar, think of it as an investment.
-Good investment will bring great returns.
+A good investment will bring great returns.
 Always go with a reliable brand.

 Got Queries?
 Ask with #SolarClap